Lingling Fan

 Lingling Fan is a power engineer who is currently a professor of electrical engineering at the University of South Florida.
 Fan specializing in the dynamics, system identification, and control theory of electrical grids and electric power conversion, and especially on the integration into these systems of inverter-based resources connected to variable renewable energy sources such as wind power and solar power.

 Education and career

 Fan is originally from a small village on the coast of East China, the daughter of a teacher and a hydraulic engineer.
 She studied electrical engineering at Southeast University in Nanjing, earning bachelor's and master's degrees in 1994 and 1997 respectively.
 She came to the US as a doctoral student at West Virginia University, where she completed her Ph.D. in 2001.

 After six years working for the industry at Midwest ISO, a nonprofit energy transmission organization based in St. Paul, Minnesota, Lingling joined North Dakota State University as an assistant professor in 2007.
 She moved to the University of South Florida in 2009, and is a full professor there.

 In 2020, she became editor-in-chief of IEEE Electrification Magazine.

+In 2026, she became editor-in-chief of IEEE Open Access Journal of Power and Energy.